-Trinidad and Tobago’s intellectual property rights (IPR) legal structure is strong, but enforcement is generally weak.
+The process of protecting intellectual property involves applying for and registering patents, trademarks, or designs.
+TT’s intellectual property rights (IPR) legal structure is strong, but enforcement is generally weak.
 Infringement on rights and theft is common.

-Trinidad and Tobago does not track seizures of counterfeit goods.
+TT does not track seizures of counterfeit goods.
 At its May 2019 WTO Trade Policy Review, it reported one seizure in 2018.
-The country has prosecuted IPR violations in the past, but such prosecutions are uncommon.
+TT has prosecuted IPR violations in the past, but such prosecutions are uncommon.

-TT returned to the United States Trade Representative Special 301 Report’s Watch List in 2020.
+TT is listed in the United States Trade Representative’s (USTR) Special 301 Report Watch List for 2021.
 Challenges concern widespread copyright infringement and the country’s lack of institutional commitment to enforce IPR.

 6. Financial Sector